 Preventing the soiling of white roofs

 The durability of cool roof paints made with Kynar Aquatec® latex has many advantages.
-In particular, it limits dirt accumulation on the roof from pollution and facilitates cleaning at a lower cost.
+As an example, it reduces the amount of dirt on the roof from pollution and facilitates cleaning at a lower cost.
 “This is essential because what determines the quality of the cool roof coating is its ability to reflect UV and infrared rays over time,” emphasizes Agnès Beaugendre.
 “A paint with degraded film, on the other hand, will develop a roughness allowing stains and micro-organisms to become attached.
 The uniformity of the PVDF/acrylic latex based coating and its unchanged surface make it less vulnerable to dirt retention and make it easier for the roof to be cleaned by rainwater.
 It’s like the difference between a cloth and an oilcloth: on one, the dirt and stains become attached.
 On the other, they slide off,” says Agnès Beaugendre.

 When it comes to implementation, a PVDF/acrylic latex based paint can be applied to all types of materials (bitumen, cement, synthetic membrane).
 “The substrate must be well prepared and cleaned.
 Above all, the application of the two-layer system – the primer + topcoat – must be done on a durable medium.
 The idea is not to repaint a roof that is too damaged, especially since we are offering a solution expected to last at least 20 years.”